 A Bout of Teething

-It can seem like your your baby or toddler is teething constantly.
+It can seem like your baby or toddler is teething constantly.
 And that’s not far from the truth, actually — babies and toddlers start cutting teeth around 6 months of age, and it doesn’t stop until age 2.
 18 months worth of teething can definitely feel like an eternity!

 When your baby or toddler is teething, the pressure and swelling on her gums can make her uncomfortable, causing her to wake more often at night.
 Review how to handle teething and sleep, here, for tips on what to do about your baby or toddler’s teething.